-Figure 9a-b show referee response time (Figure 9a) and editorial response time, from receipt of the last report to the editorial decision (Figure 9b).
+Figures 9a-b show referee response time (Figure 9a) and editorial response time as measured from the elapsed time from receipt of the last referee report to the date of the editorial decision (Figure 9b).
 The sample is 4,341 non-desk rejected papers with both male and female referees.32 If anything, all-female papers get quicker responses than all-male papers from both referees and editors.
-As far as the gender of the referee, female and male referees show no differences in their response time.
-Finally, Figure 9c shows the number of rounds by different gender compositions for those papers that got a R&R decision.
-Here, female papers do show slightly longer number of rounds, but the differences are tiny and statistically insignificant.
-In any case, it will be important to control for the referee recommendations, authors' and referees' characteristics and the final outcome of the paper in regression analysis.
+As far as the gender of the referee, female and male referees show no differences in their response times.
+Figure 9c shows the number of editorial rounds for papers that received an initial R&R decision.